Itatri/QuanLyPhongTro/README.md

 ### Function

 - Manage basic information of the apartment system
+- Create and sign a room rental contract
-- Create a rental contract, CT01 for apartments
+- Create a declaration to change residence information CT01